Discover more at Hatchlands Park

 Don't miss: Chopin's Broadwood grand pianoforte and Elgar's Broadwood pianoforte.

 This room was originally Admiral Boscawen's bedroom but was converted to its present use by Lord Rendel.
-The decorative scheme has been added much more recently and was designed by tenant Alec Cobbe.
+The decorative scheme has been added much more recently and was designed by Alec Cobbe.

 Don't miss: a fireplace carving of Admiral Boscawen's dog, Becca, and the virginals belonging to Charles II.